mp3202/lab1-starter/README.md

 3. Clone your repository in VS Code.

 ## Task 1
-1. In the `Main` method, write C# code to create a new, empty list of strings.
+1. In `Program.cs`, write C# code to create a new, empty list of strings.
+Review https://aka.ms/new-console-template to better understand the top-level statement coding style new in .NET 6.0.

 ## Task 2
 1. Add 3 strings to your list using the List `.Add()` method.